International propagation of the Salafi movement and Wahhabism: Afghan Taliban

-During the Soviet-Afghan war, Islamic schools (madrassas) for Afghan refugees in Pakistan appeared in the 1980s near the Afghan-Pakistan border.
-Initially funded by zakat donations from Pakistan, nongovernmental organizations in Saudi Arabia and other Gulf states became "important backers" later on.
+During the Soviet-Afghan War, Islamic schools (madrassas) for Afghan refugees in Pakistan appeared in the 1980s near the Afghan-Pakistan border.
+Initially funded by zakat donations from Pakistan, non-governmental organizations in Saudi Arabia and other Gulf states became "important backers" later on.
 Many were radical schools sponsored by the Pakistan JUI religious party and became "a supply line for jihad" in Afghanistan.
-According to analysts the ideology of the schools became "hybridization" of the Deobandi school of the Pakistani sponsors and the Salafism supported by Saudi financers.
+According to analysts, the ideology of the schools became "hybridization" of the Deobandi school of the Pakistani sponsors and the Salafism supported by Saudi financers.

 Several years after the Soviet withdrawal and fall of the Marxist government, many of these Afghan refugee students developed as a religious-political-military force to stop the civil war among Afghan mujahideen factions and unify (most of) the country under their "Islamic Emirate of Afghanistan".
 (Eight Taliban government ministers came from one school, Dar-ul-Uloom Haqqania.)
 While in power, the Taliban implemented the "strictest interpretation of Sharia law ever seen in the Muslim world," and was noted for its harsh treatment of women.

 Saudis helped the Taliban in a number of ways.
-Saudi Arabia was one of only three countries (Pakistan and United Arab Emirates being the others) officially to recognize the Taliban as the official government of Afghanistan before the 9/11 attacks, (after 9/11 no country recognized it).
-King Fahd of Saudi Arabia “expressed happiness at the good measures taken by the Taliban and over the imposition of shari’a in our country," During a visit by the Taliban's leadership to the kingdom in 1997.
+Saudi Arabia was one of only three countries (Pakistan and United Arab Emirates being the others) officially to recognize the Taliban as the official government of Afghanistan before the 9/11 attacks.
+(After 9/11, no country recognized it).
+King Fahd of Saudi Arabia "expressed happiness at the good measures taken by the Taliban and over the imposition of shari’a in our country," During a visit by the Taliban's leadership to the kingdom in 1997.

-According to Pakistani journalist Ahmed Rashid who spent much time in Afghanistan, in the mid 1990s the Taliban asked Saudis for money and materials.
-Taliban leader Mullah Omar told Ahmed Badeeb, the chief of staff of the Saudi General Intelligence: `Whatever Saudi Arabia wants me to do, ...
-I will do`.
+According to Pakistani journalist Ahmed Rashid, who spent much time in Afghanistan, in the mid-1990s, the Taliban asked Saudis for money and materials.
+Taliban leader Mullah Omar told Ahmed Badeeb, the chief of staff of the Saudi General Intelligence: "Whatever Saudi Arabia wants me to do, ...
+I will do".
 The Saudis in turn "provided fuel, money, and hundreds of new pickups to the Taliban ...
 Much of this aid was flown in to Kandahar from the Gulf port city of Dubai," according to Rashid.
 Another source, a witness to lawyers for the families of 9/11 victims, testified in a sworn statement that in 1998 he had seen an emissary for the director general of Al Mukhabarat Al A'amah, Saudi Arabia's intelligence agency prince, Turki bin Faisal Al Saud, hand a check for one billion Saudi riyals (approximately $267 million as of 10/2015) to a top Taliban leader in Afghanistan.
 (The Saudi government denies providing any funding and it is thought that the funding came not from the government but from wealthy Saudis and possibly other gulf Arabs who were urged to support the Taliban by the influential Saudi Grand Mufti Abd al-Aziz ibn Baz.